jwehrle/iconic_button/README.md

 # iconic_button

-An alternative to Flutter ToggleButtons which supports individual button usage without knowing the size of the button and which is focused on icons with optional labels.
+An alternative to Flutter ToggleButtons which supports modular selectable button usage without having to know the size of the button or having to group buttons.
+These buttons focus on icons with optional labels in chips, expansion tiles and simple buttons.
 Additionally, this package exposes a controller to programmatically enable, disable, select or unselect buttons without calling setState().

-This button uses ButtonStyle, MaterialStates, and InkWell to follow Material Design guidelines and is based loosely on the official ElevatedButton in the Flutter platform itself.
+This package uses ButtonStyles, MaterialStates, and InkWell to follow Material Design themes but is extremely customizable and is based loosely on the ElevatedButton.

 What this button offers:

-1 Optionally captioned icons.
+1 Optionally labeled icons.
 Icons are great but on their own can be mystifying.
+Built in tool tips.
+Implicit animations.
+Default built-ins for Material and InkWell parameters that make reactive designs easier.

-2 Selection and disabling methods which alter the appearance and function of the button based on Material Design guidelines.
+2 Selection and disabling methods which give direct, explicit control over button states.

-3 Resetable properties: Icon, label, and style can be changed in reaction to your own custom events.
+3 Resettable properties: Icon, label, and style can be changed in reaction to your own custom events.

 This package was built to serve needs I have found in other projects of mine.
 I am making it available publicly as I have benefited from the hard work of others.

 ## Getting Started